joebew42/joebew42.github.io/_posts/2025-05-01-themed-groups.markdown

 ## Abstract

 In this article I am proposing an alternative, or complementary structure to traditional, static internal communities, which are often organized around specific technical areas and can be limited in scope and participation.
 Instead, the idea of *"Themed Groups"* is introduced, emphasizing their **dynamism** as they are formed to address **specific, current needs**, and disbanded once solutions are found.
 These groups are designed to be **cross-functional**, involving people with diverse set of skills and experience to find concrete and efficient solutions to real needs.
-Opposed to task forces that are formed because of external pressure, focused on deadlines or technical debt, themed groups emerge organically, and in full autonomy, with the purpose to produce tangible outcomes (or improve knowledge areas and awareness around a specific topic), with the responsibility that the actual implementation is done in the relevant **sponsoring product team**.
+Opposed to task forces that are formed because of external pressure, focused on deadlines or technical debt, themed groups emerge organically, and in full autonomy, with the purpose to produce tangible outcomes (or improve knowledge areas and awareness around a specific topic), with the responsibility that the actual implementation is done in the relevant **sponsor product team**.

 ## Themed Groups: A dynamic alternative to Internal Communities